swiyu-admin-ch/swiyu-issuer/README.md

     JWKS_ALLOWLIST={"keys":[{"kty":"EC","crv":"P-256","kid":"testkey","x":"_gHQsZT-CB_KvIfpvJsDxVSXkuwRJsuof-oMihcupQU","y":"71y_zEPAglUXBghaBxypTAzlNx57KNY9lv8LTbPkmZA"}]}
 ```

-If the JWT based authentication is activated it's expected to all in calls be wrapped in a signed JWT with the claim "
+If the JWT based authentication is activated, all calls must be wrapped in a signed JWT with the claim "data" other
-data".
+calls will be rejected.
 The value of the data claim will contain the full json body of the normal request.

 Note that this is only affects writing calls.